f-kreuk/ReadMe-Generator/README.md

  ## Contributing

- There are no contribution guidelines to this public project.
+ 1

  If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

  ## Tests

- To test, simply clone the repository locally, install node and inquirer, and run the commands listed in the usage section above.
+ 1

  ## Questions

- To reach me with additional questions, please contact me at the following email address: fkreuk@email.com.
+ To reach me with additional questions, please contact me at the following email address: 1.

- To visit my GitHub profile, simply navigate using the following link: [GitHub](https://https://github.com/f-kreuk).
+ To visit my GitHub profile, simply navigate using the following link: [GitHub](https://github.com/1).